 1. Final Expense Insurance Appointment Setting Script

 Agent: Hi, [Customer Name].
 This is [Agent Name] with [Company Name].
-I’m getting back to you about the final expense policy information you requested [lead source, e.g., “on our website”].
+I’m getting back to you about the final expense insurance information you requested [lead source, e.g., “on our website”].
+How are you doing today?

 Engaging with Aged Final Expense Leads